 However, the consequences of seasonal change are not always that effortlessly striking.
 For example, the impact of seasonal change on our pets’ behaviour is not so easily seen and therefore often underestimated.
-Just because something is not so eye-piercing does not mean it is not there.
+Just because something is not so obvious does not mean it is not there.

 To make things simpler to understand, just think of the effect weather has on your energy levels and mood.
 You feel peppy and joyful on sunny spring days while you feel gloomy and lazy on rainy days.
 Well, the same concept applies to pets.
 Temperature fluctuations, rain, snow, sun, and even changes in the barometric pressure can all affect our pets’ moods and behaviors.

 Seasonal change is a new challenge for both us and our pets.
 As with anything new, it takes a certain amount of time and adaptation to learn how to cope with the changes.

 While learning how to adapt, it is normal for our pets to exhibit behavioral changes.
 This is because rising to the challenge requires both physical and mental adaptations.
 And when the body and mind are exerted, behavior changes are inevitable.

 Seasonal change and noise phobias